Drawbotic/Drawbotic-Arduino/README.md

-# DrawBot API
+# Drawbotic DB-1 API
 ## Introduction
-An Arduino based library for the DrawBot board made in SensiLab
+An Arduino based library for the DB-1 board made by Drawbotic

 ---
 ## Required Arduino Libraries